Genie-Su/slimevr-case/README.md

 - An Adafruit BNO085 board (gyroscope)
 - A HW-373 v1.20 charging board

+The case size (mm) is 25h x 56w x 44d

 Everything is designed with high precision for the main purpose of the compact case.
 Ensure you have high resolution 3D printer fo r the best result.

 Good luck!